-Hazard Mitigation Planning
+Hazard Mitigation Planning Division

-The Hazard Mitigation Planning Division develops and maintains the State Hazard Mitigation Plans (SHMP) and supports the development and state approval of Local Hazard Mitigation Plans (LHMP) to identify state and local risk to hazards, mitigation capabilities, and mitigation strategies.
+The Hazard Mitigation Planning Division oversees hazard mitigation planning throughout the State of California.
 This Division is comprised of the State Mitigation Planning Unit and Local Mitigation Planning Unit.
-Our staff maintain and update all comprehensive state and local mitigation planning programs.
+Our staff maintains, updates, tracks, and collaborates on outreach and technical assistance across state and local planning programs.

-State Hazard Mitigation Planning
+State Hazard Mitigation Planning Unit

-Local Hazard Mitigation Planning
+Local Hazard Mitigation Planning Unit

-Because of the history of disasters throughout California, encouraging communities to adopt Local Hazard Mitigation Plans (LHMPs) is a priority.
+Since California regularly experiences natural disasters, encouraging communities to develop and adopt LHMPs is a priority.
 The Federal Disaster Mitigation Act of 2000 (DMA 2000) requires that states review LHMPs as part of their state hazard mitigation planning process.
 The intent is three‐fold:

 - To gather hazard, vulnerability, and mitigation information from the local level for use in state‐level planning